fxboxed/eugo/content/cyprus/cities/paphos/_index.md

 *   Check out family-friendly hotels with spacious rooms.
 *   Some properties even cater specifically for senior comfort.

-For a taste of local luxury, consider a stay at a [5-star hotel](https://www.expedia.com/Paphos.dx6051505) to enjoy amenities like free WiFi and outdoor pools.
+For a taste of local luxury, consider a stay at a 5-star hotelto enjoy amenities like free WiFi and outdoor pools.

 Below is a simple table showing average night rates you might encounter: